jhumelsine/jhumelsine.github.io/_posts/2024-10-30-abstraction.md

 There’s one dashboard instrument that I’ve never understood why it's presented to the driver – the tachometer.
 I’m not a car enthusiast, so maybe there’s a reason to display the RPMs of the engine that I don't know.
 My last three cars had tachometers, and they were automatic transmissions.
 My first car was standard transmission, and I rarely looked at the tachometer to decide when to shift gears.

 The tachometer feels like a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction) to me.
-It’s telling me design details about the engine that I don’t need to know, but its benign exposure.
+It’s telling me design details about the engine that I don’t need to know even if its benign exposure.
 We want to avoid leaky abstractions in our designs.
 We don’t want to expose implementation details to our users via the abstraction.
 Any concept that’s exposed to users will become an operational dependency by a user.
 If a project leaks an implementation detail via an abstraction, then it’s part of the interface.

 Woe be the software project that leaks its database schema.
 It will become part of its API.